 Left Brain = Logic.
 Right Brain = not so much.
 Today we are going to challenge both sides of your brain in various ways.
 First Samorost, a visually stunning game from the Czech Republic will dazzle your right cerebral hemisphere with mind blowing artwork, and it continues with completely non-verbal storyline. (see Link 1)

 The left side of your brain will enjoy playing with ZipSkinny, a romp through the data that is the US Census.
-Allowing you to break it up and slice and dice it based on the US Zip Code system. (see Link 2) What better way to enjoy the holidays? (the lead-in for the December column)
+Allowing you to break it up and slice and dice it based on the US Zip Code system. (see Link 2) What better way to enjoy the holidays?

 (part of the syndicated print column’s writing process exposed to online readers)